lmfit/lmfit-py/doc/model.rst

     init_vals = [1, 0, 1]  # for [amp, cen, wid]
     best_vals, covar = curve_fit(gaussian, x, y, p0=init_vals)

-That is, we create data, make an initial guess of the model values, and run :scipydoc:`optimize.curve_fit` with the model function, data arrays, and initial guesses.
+That is, we create data (maybe adding a little noise), make an initial guess of the model values, and run :scipydoc:`optimize.curve_fit` with the model function, data arrays, and initial guesses.
 The results returned are the optimal values for the parameters and the covariance matrix.
-It's simple and useful, but it misses the benefits of lmfit.

 With lmfit, we create a :class:`Model` that wraps the ``gaussian`` model function, which automatically generates the appropriate residual function,